MSA Courses and Curriculum

 A study of marketing concepts with application to sport organizations.
 Topics include promotions and public relations, sport consumer behavior, strategic market planning, marketing information management, marketing communications and sponsorship.

-MSA 560 Moral and Ethics in Sport (3 credits)
+MSA 560 Moral and Ethical Issues in Sport (3 credits)

 The purpose of this course is to help you establish a fundamental philosophy for sport in your life (both personal as well as professional).
 The course will address the questions of why you are/want to be involved in sports in a professional capacity, what values will drive your actions and decision-making in your professional life and what type of ethical code you will adopt.